Our Service: We always pay any applicable customs charges plus the VAT on your order before shipping it to you.

 Heated grips allow you to extend your biking season for many weeks.
 They not only enhance comfort, but actually make for greater safety when riding your machine.

-Your hands are always the first thing to get cold on a motorcycle.
-And a freezing-cold biker's reactions are not as sharp as they should be on the road.
-Conversely, very thick gloves are a problem because they make it difficult to operate the controls properly.
-So heated grips are an inexpensive and very, useful accessory if you want to start your biking season as soon as possible and continue long into the autumn.
-And if you want to get the most out of them, you can use handlebar cuffs or hand guards to keep the wind blast off your hands.
+When the temperature outside drops, cold hands soon become a problem for the biker.
+You can protect your torso with a warm jumper, your legs with long underwear, your feet with thick socks – but it's your hands that get cold first when out on your bike.
+A freezing-cold biker's reactions and agility are not as sharp as they should be in traffic situations.
+Unfortunately, very thick gloves are not a good idea, as they make it more difficult to operate the controls properly, and that impacts on your safety.
+So heated grips are a low-cost, useful accessory if you want to start the biking season as early as possible and carry on long into the autumn.
+Of course, if you're a winter biker, you'll appreciate heated grips all the more.
+And if you want to get the most out of them, you can also fit handlebar cuffs or hand guards to keep the wind blast off your hands.

 In order to use heated grips, your motorcycle must have a 12 V electrical system and battery.
-The battery must not be too small, as heated grips have quite a high wattage (up to 50 W depending on the switch setting and type).
-The battery should therefore have a capacity of at least 6 Ah, and the alternator must also adequately charge the battery.
-If you mainly drive in stop-and-go city traffic, only do short journeys, and use the starter motor a lot, you may overtax your alternator if you install heated grips, which would mean topping up the battery every so often on the charger.
+The battery must not be too small, as heated grips have quite a high wattage (up to 50 W, depending on the switch setting and type).
+The battery should therefore have a capacity of at least 6 Ah, and the alternator must also charge the battery adequately.
+If you mainly ride your motorbike in stop-and-go city traffic, only do short journeys, and use the starter motor a lot, you may overtax your alternator if you install heated grips, which would mean charging the battery every so often.
 For this reason, heated grips may not always be an option on small motorcycles.
-6 V electrical systems or magneto ignitions without a battery, unfortunately, are not sufficient.
+6 V electrical systems and magneto ignitions without a battery, unfortunately, are not good enough for the job.

-Before you start work, read the installation instructions for the heated grips and familiarise yourself with the components.
+Before you start, read the installation instructions for the heated grips and familiarise yourself with the components.

 To avoid unnecessary work, try wiring up the heated grips, switch and battery lead, and test the system with a 12 V motorbike battery.
 If everything works perfectly, you can begin installation.